phpMyAdmin + Lighttpd in Gentoo

 and don’t forget to restart the Lighttpd server after making the changes.

-You should have by now everything installed and configured to work.
-If you have any further questions don’t hesitate to comment.
+You should now have everything installed and configured to work.
+If you have any further questions, don’t hesitate to comment.

 One thought on “phpMyAdmin + Lighttpd in Gentoo”